What does it mean to be indentured? Indentured is defined as a contract binding a person to work for another for a given length of time.

 As an apprentice you are indentured to the Training Trust (AOEETT).
 An apprentice signs an agreement binding him or her to the rules and regulations set forth by the Training Trust.

-Length of Apprenticeship: As an apprentice mechanic you will be eligible to advance to journeyman status at 8,000 hours, an operator at 6,000 hours and service oilers at 4,000 hours.
-It takes an average of 3-5 years to complete the program.
+Length of Apprenticeship: As an apprentice mechanic you will be eligible to advance to journeyman status at 8,000 hours, an operator at 6,000 hours and service oilers at 5,000 hours.

 Apprentices are expected to conduct themselves in a respectful, ethical, and moral manner, realizing much time, money, and effort is spent to afford them an opportunity in the Operating Engineers.
 In addition apprentices are expected to be able to pass random hair follicle drug testing.